kenamick/spaceghost-cga/README.md

 [**Play now**](https://kenamick.itch.io/game-off-2018)

 Space Ghost CGA is a crazy mix of *Pacman*, *Asteroids* and *Bomberman* in space.
 Are you tough enough to handle this?
-We think you're not. :speak_no_evil:
+We think you're not. :smiling_imp:

 ## Supported Browsers